Caroline de Crespigny: My Souvenir, or, Poems (1844)

 Her most significant publication, still in print, appeared in 1844.
 My Souvenir includes original poems, together with a number of translations, from Latin, Spanish, Portuguese, French and German poets.
 It is probable that Medwin, a skilled polyglot is responsible for some of these translations but he is not credited.
-Some of the original poems refer to subject matter related to her own family, such as Lines Written on Hearing of the Death My Niece Rosa Bathurst, Drowned in The Tiber, Aged Seventeen or For My Mother's Tomb at Malvern.
+Some of the original poems refer to subject matter related to her own family, such as Lines Written on Hearing of the Death of My Niece Rosa Bathurst, Drowned in The Tiber, Aged Seventeen or For My Mother's Tomb at Malvern.
 The style is late romantic.

 An anonymous reviewer of My Souvenir referred to the original verses as distinguished by "elegance, sweetness, and tenderness rather than power or passion", adding that the translations "are selected with taste and feeling; and those from German are not the least attractive portion of the volume".